Delta bans shipments of trophies of lions, other big game

-(Reuters) - Delta Air Lines Inc banned shipments of lion, leopard, elephant, rhinoceros and buffalo trophies on its aircraft on Monday amid international outrage over the killing of Zimbabwe’s most famous lion by an American hunter.
+(Reuters) - Delta Air Lines banned shipments of lion, leopard, elephant, rhinoceros and buffalo trophies on its aircraft on Monday amid international outrage over the killing of Zimbabwe’s most famous lion by a American hunter.

 The No. 2 U.S. passenger carrier is the only American airline to fly directly between the United States and Johannesburg.